ray-project/ray/doc/source/data/performance-tips.rst

 Debugging Statistics
 ~~~~~~~~~~~~~~~~~~~~

-You can view debug stats for your Dataset and DatasetPipeline executions via :meth:`ds.stats() <ray.data.Eataset.stats>`.
+You can view debug stats for your Dataset and DatasetPipeline executions via :meth:`ds.stats() <ray.data.Dataset.stats>`.
 These stats can be used to understand the performance of your Dataset workload and can help you debug problematic bottlenecks.
 Note that both execution and iterator statistics are available:

 .. code-block:: python